 Geras, Norman (1998) The Contract of Mutual Indifference: Political Philosophy after the Holocaust.
 (London: Verso).

-Appreciation of the foreground phenomenological dynamics of war and genocide
+1.appreciate the foreground phenomenological dynamics of war and genocide;

-Systematic understanding of key aspects of the role of emotions in killing in war and genocidal events, including being able to utilise this knowledge in verbal and written discussion.
+2.demonstrate systematic understanding of key aspects of the role of emotions in killing in war and genocidal events, including being able to utilise this knowledge in verbal and written discussion;

-Understanding of the range of interpretive mechanisms for denying, minimising, excusing or justifying mass atrocities, including being able to describe and comment upon particular aspects of current research, or equivalent advanced scholarship, in this field.
+4.understand the range of interpretive mechanisms for denying, minimizing, excusing or justifying mass atrocities, including being able to describe and comment upon particular aspects of current research, or equivalent advanced scholarship, in this field